WESTERN AUSTRALIA SOUTHWEST 13 days

 —Home to historic vessels and shipwrecks, including Australia's winning America's Cup yacht, Australia II.

-• Fremantle Fishing Boat Harbor - a backdrop of lively boardwalk restaurants, bars, cafes line the harbor.
+• Fremantle Fishing Boat Harbor - a backdrop of lively boardwalk restaurants, bars, and cafes line the harbor.

-• Relax at the bustling, centrally located, Cappuccino Strip (South Terrace) with al fresco dining and coffee round the clock making Fremantle a social hub. <Eat and drink>
+• Relax at the bustling, centrally located Cappuccino Strip (South Terrace) with al fresco dining and coffee round the clock, making Fremantle a social hub. <Eat and drink>

 • Activities <Learn more>